fbpx Skip to main content

 Most dental treatments involve the use of a local anesthetic.
-After the anesthetic wears off it is natural that you might experience some slight soreness or low-grade pain.
-In order to prevent or minimize this we recommend that you take 2 Advil every 4 – 6 hours for 24 hours following your appointment.
+After the anesthetic wears off naturally, you might experience slight soreness or low-grade pain.
+To prevent or minimize this we recommend you take 2 Advil every 4 – 6 hours for 24 hours following your appointment.
 Remember, preventing pain is much easier than stopping it after it starts.

 Common Symptoms After The Use of Local Anesthetic: